How Do You Know You’re In A One-Sided Relationship? 13 Signs

 1. Self-doubt and insecurity

-“The biggest reasons behind such dynamics are the self-doubt and insecurities you may have,” says Dr. Bhonsle.
+“The biggest reasons behind such dynamics are self-doubt and a host of different types of insecurities,” says Dr. Bhonsle.
 “They may not believe that someone would ever want them, and what they have is the best they can get.
 The whole ‘something is better than nothing’ logic.
 Self-doubt makes people believe that this is the only thing they’ll ever have and nothing else will come their way.”

 2. An overwhelming need to be liked